tlandron/PCBS_ModelRecovery/README.md

-# Development of a model and parameter recovery procedure for the study of reversal learning
+# Development of a model recovery procedure for the study of reversal learning
 ## Validating project for PCBS course (Cogmaster, 2018-2019).
 [github page](https://tlandron.github.io/PCBS_ModelRecovery/) - [github repository](https://github.com/tlandron/PCBS_ModelRecovery)

 The original context for this recovery procedure can be in found [here](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/PCBS_ModelRecovery_Plan_TLANDRON.pdf).

 Briefly, the goal of this project is to recover a model and its fitting procedure for a 2-task reversal learning paradigm.
-First, the recovered parameters of interest (the probability of reversal 'prev' and choice variability 'beta') will be studied across runs of simulations/fitting, especially focusing on the mean difference between the recovered parameter and a reference value (obtained with the actual dataset) to reveal any under- or overestimation.
+First, the recovered parameters of interest (the probability of reversal 'prev' and choice variability 'beta') will be studied across runs of simulations & fits, especially focusing on the mean difference between the recovered parameter and a reference value (obtained with the actual dataset) to reveal any under- or overestimation.
 Second, the sensitivity of the fitting procedure will be studied by testing different values for each task within parameters.

 ---